• Skip to primary navigation

 • Cover the bowl with plastic wrap, add to the fridge, and let chill for 30 minutes- 1 hour.

 • After chilling, cover a baking sheet in parchment paper and preheat the oven to 350F.
-Remove the cookie dough from the fridge and use a 2 Tbsp cookie scoop to form your cookie dough balls (about 40 grams per cookie of dough).
+Remove the cookie dough from the fridge and use a 2 tablespoon cookie scoop to form your cookie dough balls (about 40 grams per cookie of dough).

 • Roll each cookie dough into balls between your palms.
 Then, roll in a bowl of granulated sugar.
 Once coated, roll in a bowl of powdered sugar twice.
 Rolling the cookies in powdered sugar twice ensures they will have a crackly exterior.